VincentWei/MiniGUI/README.md

 ## NEW FEATURES OF THIS VERSION

-This version is 3.2.x under development; new features:
+This version is 3.2.x under development.

 ## HISTORY